bitmuster/SequenceTracer/Readme.md

 - Find a real-life example
 - Add filter to filter unwanted objects
 - Add trick to filter sys & os calls that are handled in C (e.g. os.system)
+- Clone output to file instead of console